fieldtrip/website/tutorial/mouse_eeg.md

     combined = mri_resliced.skull + mri_resliced.brain;
     imagesc(combined(:,:,256))

-The skull shows up with integer value 1, the brain (which is fully enclosed in the skull) shows up with integer value 2.
+The skull shows up with integer value 1 and the brain (which is fully enclosed in the skull) shows up with integer value 2.

 FIXME insert figure (20 image segmentation)

-### make mesh of brain-skull and skull-skin boundary
+### Make mesh of the brain-skull and skull-skin boundary

 This part describes how to make the volume conduction model for the source localization.
-In Previous section we did volume segmentation to extract brain and skull.
-Since we use In vitro MRI without skull, virtual skull was made by image dilation method from brain surface.
-To set up mesh objects, we use the **[ft_prepare_mesh](/reference/ft_prepare_mesh)** to get the triangulated meshes for skull and brain.
+In the previous section we performed a segmentation to extract the brain and skull.
+Since we use an in-vitro MRI without skull, a virtual skull was made from the brain surface by image dilation.
+To construct the surfaces of the boundaries, we use the **[ft_prepare_mesh](/reference/ft_prepare_mesh)** to get the triangulated meshes for skull and brain.

     cfg             = [];
     cfg.tissue      = {'skull', 'brain'};
     cfg.numvertices = [1500, 1500];
-    bnd             = ft_prepare_mesh(cfg, mri_resliced);
+    mesh            = ft_prepare_mesh(cfg, mri_resliced);

 FIXME insert figure (21 ft_prepare_mesh plot)

 We've been set limited number of vertices in **[ft_prepare_mesh](/reference/ft_prepare_mesh)**.
 Because [OpenMEEG](http://www-sop.inria.fr/athena/software/OpenMEEG/) could not support to bigger volume above around 1500 vertices.

-### make BEM volume conduction model
+### Make BEM volume conduction model

 After making up volume objects, we perform the **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)** for assigning the electrical property of volumes.
-From the literature in human study, the brain conductivity ranges from 0.12-0.48/Ω.m [1-3], and the human skull from 0.006-0.015/Ω.m [4,5] or even higher as 0.032-0.080/Ω.m [5].
-According to another studies for the conductivity ratio between skull and brain, they reported numerical value with large variation the ranges from 25 to 80 times [6].
+From the literature in human study, the brain conductivity ranges from 0.12-0.48/Ω.m [ref 1-3], and the human skull from 0.006-0.015/Ω.m [ref 4,5] or even higher as 0.032-0.080/Ω.m [ref 5].
+According to another studies for the conductivity ratio between skull and brain, they reported numerical value with large variation the ranges from 25 to 80 times [ref 6].
 It is hard to specify the brain-to-skull conductivity ratio from these values with such large variations.
 In this step, we just assign conductivities applying to 80 times ratio between skull and brain.

+1. Nicholson, Paul W. "Specific impedance of cerebral white matter."
+Experimental neurology 13.4 (1965): 386-401.
+2. Gonçalves, Sónia I., et al. "In vivo measurement of the brain and skull resistivities using an EIT-based method and realistic models for the head."
+Biomedical Engineering, IEEE Transactions on 50.6 (2003): 754-767.
+3. Oostendorp, Thom F., Jean Delbeke, and Dick F. Stegeman.
+"The conductivity of the human skull: results of in vivo and in vitro measurements."
+Biomedical Engineering, IEEE Transactions on 47.11 (2000): 1487-1492.
+4. Hoekema, R., et al. "Measurement of the conductivity of skull, temporarily removed during epilepsy surgery."
+Brain topography 16.1 (2003): 29-38.
+5. Rush, S., and Daniel A. D. "Current distribution in the brain from surface electrodes."
+Anesthesia & Analgesia 47.6 (1968): 717-723.
+6. Lai, Y., et al. "Estimation of in vivo human brain-to-skull conductivity ratio from simultaneous extra-and intra-cranial electrical potential recordings."
+Clinical neurophysiology 116.2 (2005): 456-465.

-[OpenMEEG](http://www-sop.inria.fr/athena/software/OpenMEEG/) is an external package that solves the forward problems.
+[OpenMEEG](http://www-sop.inria.fr/athena/software/OpenMEEG/) is an external package that solves the forward problem.
 It implements a Boundary Element Method (BEM) and provides accurate solutions when dealing with realistic head models.
-As we mentioned above segmentation section, we are computing the two volume layers (skull and brain).
+As we mentioned above in the segmentation section, we are computing the BEM for two layers (brain and skull).

     bnd_in.bnd = bnd;
     bnd_in.conductivity = [0.33/80, 0.33];